dubiousjim/yagh/Backends.md

 We'll have to check and see whether pulling also creates new bookmarks for Git branches that have no Mercurial correlate.
 The documentation seems to imply it won't.

-For the time being, we'll ignore the issues about Mercurial bookmarks and named branches possibly having the same names.
+For the time being, we'll ignore worries about Mercurial bookmarks and named branches possibly having the same names.

 With regard to pushing:

-* pushing to a Git repo with branches will push Mercurial bookmarks and tags to Git branches with the same name, so long as these are fast-forward pushes
+  * pushing to a Git repo with branches will push Mercurial bookmarks and tags to Git branches with the same name, so long as these are "fast-forward" pushes

 Is it only local Mercurial tags that are so handled?
 That's what the documentation seems to imply.
 Are global Mercurial tags exported to Git at all?
 (We'll see below: yes, they are.)

   * new Git branches will be created for each Mercurial bookmark that doesn't yet have a matching Git branch

 Finally:

   * when there are no Mercurial bookmarks, the Mercurial `tip` is pushed into Git `master`

 The documentation implies this only happens when the Git repository is empty.
 But what if we then push a second time: is `tip` no longer pushed?
 And when there are Mercurial bookmarks, is `tip` just ignored?
 We'll have to check and see.